 Out of this world

-, SoundSee was launched to the International Space Station (ISS) in 2019, using microphones mounted on mini robots to record the sound of machinery and equipment aboard the station.
+As a part of research mission with NASA, SoundSee was launched to the International Space Station (ISS) in 2019, using microphones mounted on mini robots to record the sound of machinery and equipment aboard the station.
 Once transmitted to the ground, Bosch Research scientists can evaluate the audio back on Earth and determine whether the sounds correspond to or deviate from expected sound patterns.

 Audio AI’s limitless potential